npanuhin/Artwork/README.md

 ### 3D modeling

+I use [BES](http://mion.faireal.net/BES "Visit mion.faireal.net/BES") for all long-term renders.
+It slows down rendering, reducing load on the CPU, which is critical for me.

 ##### Some technical information

 - I am using [Blender](https://blender.org "Visit blender.org") for modeling 3D scenes and animations.